-On one end of the cord is a small, rectangular, USB plug, which connects to a port on the right hand side of the In Your Pocket device.
+On one end of the cord is a small, rectangular, USB plug, which connects to a port on the bottom edge of the In Your Pocket device.

-The USB plug only goes into the device one way.
-To help with plugging it in, on the end of the USB cable there is a round plastic disk with two raised lines on one side of it.
-If you hold the device with the screen facing up, and the USB plug with the lines facing in the same direction as the screen, it should plug in easily.
 On the other end of the cable, there is a larger rectangular metal USB plus which fits into the charger plug.
 The charger plug plugs into an ordinary power outlet.

-Both the charger and the cord can be replaced by any standard android mirco USB
+Both the charger and the cord can be replaced with the latest standard android equipment.